APF Volunteer Program

 - Complete and submit the online volunteer application.

-- Mail in or drop off your $15 application fee. *The one-time non-refundable $15 application fee does not guarantee placement into our volunteer program, but will serve to shelter and care for our pets if placement is not found.
+- Mail in or drop off your $25 application fee. *The one-time non-refundable $25 application fee does not guarantee placement into our volunteer program but will serve to shelter and care for our pets if placement is not found.

-- Applicants that match our current openings will receive an email with instructions on how to sign up for a mandatory orientation (orientations are held once a month at the APF) using our volunteer system, Volgistics. *Applicants that are not currently a match for a position will be notified.
+- Applicants that match our current openings will receive an email with instructions on how to register and watch our orientation video through our volunteer system, Better Impact.
+Once complete an onsite interview and tour will be scheduled. *Applicants that are not currently a match for a position will be notified.
 Applications are kept on file for 4 months to be considered for positions as they become available.

 - Once orientation has been completed, applicants will be given the opportunity to sign up for a volunteer shift.